WeldFire/q_learning_demo/README.md

 * Map Size, Type, and Verbosity set as startup arguments
 * Hotkeys for building a new map/new map type
 * Further bot enhancements
+* Lots of code cleaning and commenting :/

 ##Credits
  - Initial code base [PhillipeMorere](https://github.com/PhilippeMorere).